HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

 \subsection{Agentic Retrieval}

-This phase performs online, real-time agentic traversal and retrieval, grounding LLM reasoning in the analytical-guided circuit reasoning tree built during the offline setup.
-The retrieval operations are bounded by the tree depth, enabling efficient and scalable exploration within the knowledge graph for consistent, context-grounded inference.
-To further reduce token expenditure while preserving high reasoning accuracy, we employ context engineering strategies ~\cite{schmid2025new}, including context compression, coordinated local-global context handling, and selective relevant reuse.
+This phase performs online, real-time agentic traversal and retrieval, grounding LLM reasoning in the hierarchical circuit reasoning tree built during the offline setup.
+The retrieval operations are bounded by the tree depth, reducing exploration overhead and supporting consistent, context-grounded inference.
+To reduce token usage while maintaining reasoning accuracy, we employ context engineering strategies ~\cite{schmid2025new}, including context compression, local–global context coordination, and selective context reuse.